Priyasri-Portfolio/SQL-Projects/README.md

-In this repository, we will Project we will see SQL projects.
+#SQL Projects:

---create a relational data model for a university enrollment system.
+This Project showcases a basic relational database design for a university course enrollment system.
+It includes Entity Relationship Diagram(ERD), SQL schema creation, data insertion, example queries, and a brief report.
---I made an Entity Relationship Diagram to help me see the relationship between the tables.
---created the tables with the correct data types.